coopcycle/coopcycle-docs/en/restaurant/restaurant-management.md

 In the "Menus" tab, you can create as many menus as you want.
 This allows you to configure menus in advance and easily activate the right one at the right time.

+Menus refer to specific products you work with at specific times.
+For example: Lunch, dinner, week days, week ends, summer, winter, valentine's day, Week A/B...

 To create a menu, click the Add button.
 Then simply indicate the name of your menu and click on “save”.
 Your menu is ready to be configured!
 You can then activate your menu by clicking on the “Activate” button.
 A menu is indicated as activated by a check mark next to its name.

 #### Adding a section to the menu

 To configure your menu, you must first add one or more menu sections.
 For example: Starter, main course, dessert.
+Sections can also be things like "House's specials" "Set menus"...
 To do this, enter the name of the section you want to create and click on “Add a section”.

+Note here that it is easier to create all of the products of a section and affect these products directly to the right section. (especially if you have a big list of products) rather than creating all of them and then dragging them to the right sections.

 #### Configuring a menu

 Use the menu editor to compose add or remove products from the menu by dragging them - see below for creating a product.
 To make them available for sale you only have to drag and drop the products in the sections on the left.
 If you wish to withdraw a product from sale, drop it in the "Products" section on the right.

-Do not forget to click on the "Save changes" button.
+Do not forget to click on the "Save changes" button at the bottom of the page.

 ### Orders